h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/dev-ops/nautobot-ecs-fargate-cdk.md

 4 directories, 14 files
 ```

 ## Bootstrapping Multi-Environments

 A great feature of CDK is the bootstrapping process will create a CloudFormation stack that contains resources needed for deployment.
 This includes an S3 bucket to store templates and assets, and an IAM role that grants the AWS CDK permission to make calls to AWS CloudFormation, Amazon S3, and Amazon EC2 on your behalf.
 I kind of thought about this as configuring a S3 Backend for Terraform.

 The snippet below is from [bin/cdk-nautobot.ts](https://github.com/h4ndzdatm0ld/cdk-nautobot/blob/develop/bin/cdk-nautobot.ts) file.
-This calls the `app.synth()` function which will synthesize the CDK app into a CloudFormation template and deploy it to the AWS account and region specified in the `cdk.json` file.
+This calls the `app.synth()` function which will synthesize the CDK app into a CloudFormation template and deploy it to the AWS account and region specified in the `constants` file.
 As you can see below, there is a simple `for` loop that will iterate over each environment and deploy the stacks.
 The application will detect multiple accounts in the form of [Environments](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 In my case, I'm only using 1 AWS account, but you can easily add more accounts and regions to the `Environments` object.

 It's important to note, that in my case I did not share any resources from one environment with another.